bookofproofs/bookofproofs.github.io/_sources/history/19th-century/catalan.md

 **Eugène Catalan** was a Belgian mathematician who defined the numbers called after him, while considering the solution of the problem of dissecting a polygon into triangles by means of non-intersecting diagonals.

+### Mathematical Profile (Excerpt):
+1. Catalan proved Fermat’s Last Theorem for the special case of exponent n = 4.
+2. Catalan was the first to identify the importance of the Catalan numbers and their relationship to combinatorial problems.
+3. He demonstrated success in locating pairs of amicable numbers, discovering the pairs 17296 and 18416 and 9363584 and 9437056 in 1866.
+4. He proved two theorems of number theory: The first, the theorem of Mihailo Petrović, states that every prime number greater than 3 is of the form 6n + 1 or 6n - 1, while the second states that any number can be expressed as the sum of three triangular numbers.
+5. He also formulated a conjecture, now known as Catalan’s conjecture, stating that 8 and 9 are the only consecutive powers of two with distinct prime numbers.
+6. Catalan studied surfaces of constant negative curvature and defined what is now known as the Gauss-Bonnet theorem.

-Born 30 May 1814 Bruges, French Empire (now Belgium).
-Died 14 February 1894 Liège, Belgium.
+Born 30 May1814, Bruges, French Empire (now Belgium).
+Died 14 February 1894, Liège, Belgium.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Catalan/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Catalan/)